Workshop facilitation can help ensure the effectiveness of your strategic planning process. An effective process results in well-executed plans.

 What is it that avoids the sad result of strategic plans gathering dust on the shelves?

-Strategic plans that get successfully implemented are ones that are created, understood, accepted, and committed to by the people who will be held accountable for implementing them, and for working with the people who will be affected by them.
+Successful strategic plans are those created and committed to by those accountable for implementing them, and for working with the people affected by them.

 Before I explain how I think you can do this, let me explain some terms, and how we will use them in this context.

-By workshop I mean a meeting at which a group of people engage in intensive discussion and activity on a particular subject or project.
+By workshop, I mean a meeting at which people engage in intensive discussion and activity on a particular subject.

-I assume a planning team has been formed from managers, with requisite roles and responsibilities.
-In the context of strategic planning a workshop is a meeting at which a planning team engages in intensive discussion and activity on what the really big issues facing an organization are.
-They workshop how these really strategic issues should be addressed to ensure the organization will improve its long run performance, and within manageable levels of risk and resource use.
+I assume there is a planning team.
+This consists of managers, with requisite roles and responsibilities.
+In strategic planning, a workshop is a meeting at which a planning team engages in intensive discussion and activity on the big issues facing the organization.
+They workshop how these strategic issues should be addressed.
+Their aim is to ensure the organization will improve its long run performance.
+They further aim to do this within manageable levels of risk and resource use.

-During a systematic corporate strategic planning process there will be a series of meetings, rather than a single meeting.
+During strategic planning, there will be a series of meetings, rather than a single meeting.

-Workshop facilitation or planning meeting facilitation is not about leading the managers involved in the planning process.
-The chief executive officer still has leadership accountability in the planning process even though they may have delegated some facilitation and other support tasks to others.
+Facilitation is not leading the managers in the planning process.
+The chief executive officer still is the leader of the planning process.
+Of course, they may have delegated some facilitation and other support tasks to others.

-Facilitators will be independent of the discussion and will curb their own opinions, unless specifically asked for them.
+Facilitators should be independent of the discussion.
+They will curb their own opinions, unless asked for them.

-Skilled workshop facilitation can help a management team achieve the commitment needed to get requisite strategic plans developed and implemented.
-How?
-By using a systematic approach to workshop facilitation that is like riding a SCOOTER!
+Skilled facilitation can help a management team gain the commitment to develop and implement strategic plans.
+Using a systematic approach to workshop facilitation is like riding a SCOOTER!

 OK maybe I am pushing the scooter too far!

-So let's look in turn at the Structured Conversations Offering Opportunities To Exercise Responsibility.
+So let us look in turn at the Structured Conversations Offering Opportunities To Exercise Responsibility.
 First, S.C.O.O.T.E.R.

 A strategic planning workshop should not just be a 'talkfest'.
 It is not just a chat about the possible future, or some blue sky brainstorming with no real purpose, agenda, or consequences hanging on the outcomes of the discussions.